perdian/dotfiles/README.md

 - **environments/ENVIRONMENT_NAME/\*\*/bin/\***: Anything in a `bin/` folder will get added to the `$PATH`.
 - **environments/ENVIRONMENT_NAME/\*\*/\*.zsh**: All files ending with `.zsh` will get loaded into the shell environment.
 - **environments/ENVIRONMENT_NAME/\*\*/\*.symlink**: All files ending in `.symlink` will get symlinked into a target folder below the home folder (or the home folder itself).
 The part between an (optional) 'at' character and the `.symlink` extension will determine the exact target folder below the users home folder.
 If no explicit target folder is given (the extension being just `.symlink`) then the link will be created directly inside the users home folder (`$HOME`).
 Otherwise the part between the 'at' character and the `.symlink` extension will be translated into a folder below the home directory, where all 'at' characters will be replaced by forward slashes.
 So for example the file `private.xml@Library@Application Support@karabiner.symlink` will be translated to the actual target folder `~/Library/Application Support/karabiner`.
 This enables me to keep all of my files versioned in the dotfiles but still keep those autoloaded files in my home folder.
-The symlinks will be created when running the `install.py` script.
+The symlinks will be created when running the `install` script.

 ### Coexistence with other local settings